DanPenso/earthquake-data-analysis/Notebooks/Earthquake Report.md

 5) Automate monthly ingestion plus artifact generation (maps, CSVs) with a short changelog of shifts in rates or metrics.

 ## Reproducibility and Deliverables
-- Primary notebook: `Earthquake Analysis.ipynb` (contains cleaning, feature engineering, EDA, modelling, and export toggles).
+- Primary notebook: `Notebooks/01 Earthquake Analysis.ipynb` (contains cleaning, feature engineering, EDA, modelling, and export toggles).
-- Shared helpers: `earthquakelibs.py` (imports, availability flags, project paths).
+- Shared helpers: `Notebooks/earthquakelibs.py` (imports, availability flags, project paths).
-- Inputs: place the 2023 CSV in `data/`; the notebook auto-detects `data/` and `outputs/` via `earthquakelibs.py`.
+- Inputs: place the 2023 CSV in `Data/Raw/`; the notebook uses `earthquakelibs.py` paths to resolve `Data/Raw/` and `Data/Processed/`.
-- Outputs (when export flags are enabled): `outputs/epicentre_map_section8_2.html`, `outputs/epicentre_map_section8_2.png`, `outputs/region_summary_section8_2.csv`, plus any additional figures or tables generated in notebook sections.
+- Outputs (when export flags are enabled): `Data/Processed/Maps/epicentre_map_section5_2.html`, `Data/Processed/Maps/epicentre_map_section5_2.png`, `Data/Processed/Tables/region_summary_section5_2.csv`, plus any additional figures or tables generated in notebook sections.
-- To publish a clean report from the notebook, render with code hidden (for example `jupyter nbconvert --to html --no-input Earthquake Analysis.ipynb`) or use Quarto/nbconvert with `exclude_input=True` so the focus stays on narrative and figures.
+- To publish a clean report from the notebook, render with code hidden (for example `jupyter nbconvert --to html --no-input Notebooks/01\ Earthquake\ Analysis.ipynb`) or use Quarto/nbconvert with `exclude_input=True` so the focus stays on narrative and figures.